Medicare Takes Action against Never-Events

 Medicare Attempts to Reduce Health Care Costs and Promote Patient Safety

-Certain types of medical errors should never happen.
+Medicare Takes Action against Never-Events – Certain types of medical errors should never happen.
 According to the California Association of Health Plans, preventable medical errors are a leading cause of death in the United States, resulting in over $4.5 billion in additional health spending annually.
 Beginning in October 2008, in an attempt to increase and promote safety and wellness and to reduce health care costs, Medicare, Aetna, and other major health care insurers have banned payments for “never events.”
-Specifically, Medicare no longer provides additional payment to hospitals unless the events were present at admission.
+Specifically, Medicare no longer provides an additional payment to hospitals unless the events were present at admission.
 Think about it, it makes sense – why should Medicare insure hospitals and nursing home facilities for events that should never have happened in the first place?